-THANK YOU FOR JOINING US AT THE 19TH ANNUAL INTELLECTUAL PROPERTY & TECHNOLOGY CAREER FORUM
+WELCOME TO THE 21st ANNUAL INTELLECTUAL PROPERTY & TECHNOLOGY CAREER FORUM

-Held on Wednesday, February 7th, 2018 from 5-8pm at the UCLA Faculty Center.
+The forum will be held on Wednesday, February 5th, 2020 from 5-8pm at the UCLA Faculty Center

 The UCLA Journal of Law & Technology Career Forum gives UCLA law students the opportunity to meet and learn about some of the nation’s leading law firms with expertise in Intellectual Property and general technology law.
 Students gain a better understanding of the industry and the industry’s professionals while mingling over food and drinks with representatives from each of the firms and companies in attendance.

-The sponsors for this year’s JOLT Career Forum included:.
+The sponsors for this year’s JOLT Career Forum are:

 One student’s testimonial on his success in finding a summer job at the Career Forum: